 Botanical and mycological products and associated services of the forest other than timber, pulpwood, shakes or other wood products.
 Examples include wild mushrooms, floral greenery, craft products, herbs, ethnobotanical teaching and forest tourism.
-(Royal Roads University, Centre for Non-Timber Resources, 2006.
+(Natural Resources Canada.
 LINK)

 Not satisfactorily restocked

 Productive forest land that has been denuded and has failed, partially or completely, to regenerate either naturally or by planting or seeding to the specified or desired free growing standards for the site.
 (MFR, Glossary of Forestry Terms.
 LINK)

 Old growth is a forest that contains live and dead trees of various sizes, species, composition, and age class structure.
 Old-growth forests, as part of a slowly changing but dynamic ecosystem, include climax forests but not sub-climax or mid-seral forests.
 The age and structure of old growth varies significantly by forest type and from one biogeoclimatic zone to another.
 (MFR, Glossary of Forestry Terms.
 LINK)

 The following working definition based on location, species and age information available from forest cover inventories is used for quantitative analysis in this and other publications: Old growth is defined as all Coast region forests more than 250 years old, Interior forests dominated by lodgepole pine or deciduous species more than 120 years old, and all other Interior forests more than 140 years old.

 Refers generically to stand entries, under any of the several silvicultural systems, to cut selected trees and leave desirable trees for various stand objectives.
 Partial cutting includes harvest methods used for seed tree, shelterwood, selection, and clearcutting with reserves systems.
 (MFR, Glossary of Forestry Terms.
 LINK)